salmaalfaramawy/Industrial-Automation-Portfolio/README.md

 ## Projects and Details

+### Automated Water Storage & Filtration Control System

+This PLC program controls a water filtration and storage system with automated backwash to clear the filter.
+A pump draws water from a water source.
+The pump is active while the water level in the tank is below the "High Water Level" setpoint.
+It deactivates when it reaches this setpoint, and the discharge valve is energized to let the water flow out of the tank to where it is to be supplied.
+The pump activates again when the water level has reached the "Low Water Level" setpoint.
+Six valves control the direction that the water flows in.
+For normal flow, valves SV1, SVSV3, and SV5 are open, allowing water to flow to the tank to fill it.
+When it is time for a backwash cycle, valves SV2, SV4, and SV6 are open, which directs the flow backward, which dislodges the impurities present in the filter.
+The backwash  cycle is automatically triggered once the differential pressure in the filter reaches the setpoint specified.
+An hour meter records system runtime and the number of backwash cycles is also recorded.
+These two can be reset using the Backwash Count and Runtime reset buttons.
+All of the valves and the pump have HOA (hand-off-auto) controls.
+There are High-High and Low-Low Tank Level alarms and notifications, as well as a High Filter Pressure and a Low Flow alarm and notification.
+All of these will be triggered on reaching the setpoints specified for them.
+The alarms and notifications are reset with the "Alarm Reset" button, and the notifications are silenced with the "Alarm Silence" button.

 ### Pump Control System with HOA Modes and Fault Protection:

 This program controls a pump.
 The pump has 3 modes: hand, off, and auto.